 Lincoln Residence Hall

-It promotes a living-learning community, and is home to the LRH Great Room (events, etc) and the Grab-N-Go.
+It promotes a living-learning community, and is home to the LRH Great Room (events, etc).

 The CAP Peer Mentoring program is a year-long program, in which each CAP freshman student is matched with a CAP peer mentor during their first year at UIS.
 The program’s objectives are to promote successful college adjustment among CAP freshmen students through the provision of peer mentoring and student-focused programming.
 The mentor is there to answer any questions and there are several events throughout the semester that the program hosts for new students, like “Clash of the Presentations!”